-Jones, a Democrat, was the representative for Alabama's 5th congressional district from 1973 to 1976.
+Jones was the representative for Alabama’s 5th congressional district and was a Democrat.
+He served from 1973 to 1976.

-The chart is based on the bills Jones sponsored and cosponsored.
+The chart is based on the bills Jones sponsored and cosponsored from Jan 3, 1973 to Oct 1, 1976.
 See full analysis methodology.

 Jones was the primary sponsor of 11 bills that were enacted.
 The most recent include:

 - H.R.
 13124 (94th): Hazardous Materials Transportation Act Amendments